darkobits/ts/README.md

 # Running Scripts

-The primary way you will interact with tooling is via "package scripts" using NPS. `ts` provides a robust set of default package scripts for most common tasks, and you are able to add your own (or even overwrite the defaults) in your `package-scripts.js` file.
+The primary way you will interact with tooling is via package scripts using NPS. `ts` provides a robust set of default package scripts for most common tasks, and you are able to add your own (or even overwrite the defaults) in your `package-scripts.js` file.